 The Somatic methodology as I practice offers fundamental, sustainable change.
-To produce this, individuals and organizations must attend to what is currently practiced and how these practices are aligned to their expressed values.
-Sometimes individuals and organizations can be so inside themselves that it becomes difficult to see what is actually going on and the dynamics behind it.
-Patterns, habits, and practices can be so automatic as to be invisible.
-The first step is understanding and exposing current situations that produce limitations and examining what are behind them.
-This inquiry offers the first possibility of a break from current patterns and practices that produce limitations, and open the door to begin to instill patterns and practices that produce opportunities and possibilities.
+To produce this, individuals and organizations must attend to what is currently practiced, working or not, and how these practices are aligned to their expressed values.
+Often individuals and organizations can be so inside themselves that it becomes difficult to see what is actually happening and the dynamics behind it.
+The inquiry is the first step in understanding and exposing current patterns and situations that produce limitations and then examining what are behind them.
+The inquiry offers the first possibility of a break from current patterns and practices that produce limitations, and open the door to begin to instill patterns and practices that produce opportunities and possibilities.

 As a self or as an organization, Somatics is all encompassing.
-We are talking body here, our physical body as a self, and an organizational body as an organization.
-Each has a set of experiences that have produced the current iteration, each has a predominate mood, and a specific way automatic reactiveness lives.
+We are talking body here, our physical body as a self, and an organizational body as an organizational "self".
+Each has a set of experiences that have produced the current iteration, each has a predominate mood and a specific way automatic reactiveness lives.
 Each has an energetic orientation that has been learned and embodied, and each has a particular relationship with the natural world.

-As individuals, we will find ourselves more or less coupled with the natural world.
+As individuals, we will find ourselves in a spectrum, more or less coupled with the natural world.
 Humans have a long history of separating from this relationship, especially as modern westerners.
-And it is known that a “natural” connection to the natural world is in and available to all of us.
+And it is known that a “natural” connection to the natural world is in us and available to all of us.